+In this paper, we propose to learn the knowledge representation for each target node based on its incomplete 2-hop neighborhood subgraph.
+Neighbors out of reach within two hops are not as closely related to the target node according to us, so are not taken into consideration.
+An example of a complete 2-hop subgraph is given in Figure~\ref{fig:star_graph}(a), where we can see, even in such a small knowledge graph, the 2-hop subgraph comprises quite a few nodes and edges and seems to contain a lot of redundant information.
+It is more efficient to construct a proper incomplete subgraph with a few nodes and edges.

+We got inspiration from the anchor-based strategy \cite{galkin2022nodepiece}, which selects a small fraction of all the graph nodes as anchors and learn embeddings only for anchors instead of all nodes.
+In our work, we sample anchors from the 2-hop neighborhood, along with the edges to reach each anchor, to construct the incomplete 2-hop subgraph, which is illustrated in Figure~\ref{fig:star_graph}(b).
+The incomplete subgraph is not restricted to contain only anchors, we can also sample some general nodes into the subgraph as supplementary information.

-In this paper, we propose to divide the neighborhood information into different levels for consideration, using coarse-grained information to enhance the generalization, and fine-grained information to ensure the distinction of different entity representations.
-Additionally, in order to reasonably model the subgraph structure and enable sufficient interaction of node embeddings, we take the lead in using a self-attentive network to extract the neighborhood information and obtain entity representations.
+In order to reasonably model the subgraph structure and enable sufficient interaction of node embeddings, we adopt a self-attention network to extract the neighborhood information.
+Taking the characteristics of knowledge graphs into consideration, we modify the attention module to be more efficient and propose a novel way to embed the edges in a graph.

-The coarse-grained representation can be implemented by the anchor-based strategy \cite{galkin2022nodepiece}, where a small number of nodes are selected as anchors, and the nearest anchors are sampled into the current subgraph.
-Finer-grained information can then be provided by part of the neighbors and the current node itself.
-Figure~\ref{fig:star_graph} shows a subgraph consisting of nodes with multi-level information, where the current node is circled in blue, the neighboring nodes in green, and the nearest anchors in red.
-It can be seen that different nodes may share the same set of anchors, e.g. N1 and N2 in the graph, so the fine-grained nodes sampling is necessary.

-The coarse-to-fine subgraph sampling is like how to locate a star in the sky, a few bright stars (anchors) are used to roughly indicate the range, and then neighboring stars are used to pinpoint the location.
-For subgraphs in the entire graph looks like constellations among the stars, we call the proposed method \emph{StarGraph}.
+Comparing the subgraphs in Figure~\ref{fig:star_graph}(a) and (b), the trimmed subgraph is much more efficient and is likely to be more effective to describe the target node, especially for large-scale knowledge graphs.
+And this is demonstrated by our experimental results.
+The way a node being represented by the incomplete subgraph is like how to locate a star in the sky, which is to use a few bright stars (anchors) to indicate the location.
+For the incomplete subgraph in the entire graph looks like a constellation among the stars, we call the proposed method \emph{StarGraph}.